dsebastien/modernWebDevBuild/README.md

 	* note that the file is actually optional but indeed recommended!
   * .jshintignore: files and folders to ignore while checking JavaScript code quality
   * gulpfile.babel.js: gulp configuration file
-  * jspm.conf.js: JSPM configuration file
+  * jspm.conf.js: SystemJS/JSPM configuration file
+    * can have another name if you do not use JSPM (see options)
   * karma.conf.js: Karma configuration file (configuration of the test runner)
   * package.json: NPM configuration file (also used by JSPM)
   * tsconfig.json: TypeScript compiler configuration